 The Henry Ford recognizes that some guests with mobility impairments use the Segway as a mobility device.
 As part of our commitment to making all reasonable efforts to ensure that our facility is accessible to guests with disabilities, individuals with mobility impairments are permitted to use Segway devices.
 Individuals without mobility impairments are not permitted to operate Segways at The Henry Ford.
 Segways that are used must be brought by the guest.
 We do not rent Segways.
 Segways must be operated in a manner that does not compromise the safety of the user, other guests, or the infrastructure of buildings.
 Please contact us at email@example.com if you have questions or will need to use a Segway on your upcoming visit.

 What are the hours of Greenfield Village and The Henry Ford?

-How long does it take to visit Henry Ford Museum?
+How long does it take to visit Henry Ford Museum of American Innovation?
 Greenfield Village?
 Ford Rouge Factory Tour?

 May I bring food or drink into Greenfield Village?